lush-tech-warriors/google-cloud-run-python-template/README.md

 `gcloud projects get-iam-policy [PROJECT-ID] | grep @cloudbuild.gserviceaccount.com` Replacing [PROJECT-ID] with your GCP project ID.

-Once we have the we the Cloud Build service account we can grant the *run.admin* role to allow Cloud Build to manipulate Cloud Run resources, and the *iam.serviceAccountUser* role to allow Cloud Build to act as other service accounts, which include your Cloud Run services, by using the following:
+Once we know the Cloud Build service account we can grant the *run.admin* role to allow Cloud Build to manipulate Cloud Run resources, and the *iam.serviceAccountUser* role to allow Cloud Build to act as other service accounts, which include your Cloud Run services, by using the following:

  `gcloud projects add-iam-policy-binding [PROJECT_ID] --member='[SERVICE-ACCOUNT]' --role='roles/run.admin'`